What is data loss?

 Virtual kidnappings” are quite dangerous, since paying the requested amount is not always the solution, as the criminals may or may not comply.
 Therefore, one possible solution is to recover encrypted ransomware files.

 To recover encrypted files, you must assess the situation and determine which option is the most secure and cost-effective.
-A specific study is conducted on the family of that ransomware, its operation and possible security breaches.
+A specific study is conducted on the family of that ransomware, its operation and possible security flaws.

 After this analysis, it is possible to know how to recover files encrypted by ransomware or even if it will be possible to decrypt the files.
 If not, it is still possible for experts to do a deep analysis of the file structure, looking for traces left during the infection.